How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Results

 In Fig.~\ref{fig:max_funz_sqrt}, we apply the void-informed criterion across the $(\alpha_{\rm B_0},\alpha_{\rm M_0})$ plane, scanning the parameter ranges corresponding to the $95\%$ C.L. reported in~\cite{Noller:2018wyv}, after verifying ghost and gradient stability throughout $z\in[0,100]$.
 The top panel shows, for each model, the maximum value of $f_{\rm MG}(z)$ attained in the range $0\leq z\leq 100$, with dashed contours indicating lines of constant $\max f_{\rm MG}$.
 The bottom panel highlights the region of viable parameter space where $\max f_{\rm MG}(z)\leq 1$ is satisfied; outside this gray area, the models are excluded and color-code the redshift $z_{\rm max}$ at which the maximum of $f_{\rm MG}$ occurs.
 The pathology is thus seen to affect a large fraction of the parameter space, rather than a finely tuned corner: about $60\%$ of the scanned models are ruled out by Eq.~\eqref{eq:max_criterion}, and for almost all of them, the maximum of $f_{\rm MG}$ lies at $z_{\rm max}\lesssim 10$, i.e., squarely within the epoch of structure formation.
-Thus, using only a background function on the same footing as standard ghost and gradient stability requirements, one can exclude a substantial portion of the Galileon-type parameter space without ever solving the non-linear dynamics.
+Thus, using only a background function, one can exclude a substantial portion of the Galileon-type parameter space without ever solving the non-linear dynamics.